Nanton, Alberta: Attractions

 Nanton is known primarily for three distinct features: an aviation museum - Bomber Command Museum of Canada (formerly known as the Nanton Lancaster Society Museum) situated in the centre of town on Highway 2 south, adjacent to Highway 533; a high number of antique shops; and two fully restored grain elevators on northbound Highway 2.

 One of the main attractions at the aviation museum is its preserved Avro Lancaster bomber FM159 which performs regular runs of its Rolls-Royce Merlin engines.
 The aviation museum is also home to a number of other significant RAF Bomber Command era aircraft, including a Bristol Blenheim Mk IV.

 Nanton's antique shops and galleries have contributed in making Nanton a popular tourist destination.
 They are organized around the notion of a downtown walk.

 The Canadian Grain Elevator Discovery Centre is a set of restored grain elevators located in the centre of Nanton.
 The "Save One" society's goal is to preserve examples of old grain elevators to educate visitors about the town's, and Alberta's, agricultural history.

 The Coutts Centre for Western Canadian Heritage was launched in June 2011, having been gifted from the late Dr. Jim Coutts (LLD '12) to the University of Lethbridge.
 Just east of Nanton, AB, the Coutts Centre consists of a quarter section of land on the more than 100-year-old property that once belonged to Dr. Coutts's grandfather.
 The quarter section of land includes the original homestead, extensive gardens and restored outbuildings.
 It preserves and celebrates the diverse heritage that is central to the spirit of the west.

 Arts and culture

 Nanton's Agriculture park, home of Nanton Ag society, hosts a variety of events that includes Alberta High School Rodeos, TNT Roping and Barrel Racing, the Medicine Tree Ranch Rodeo, Nanton FCA Rodeo, Nanton Wrangler Youth Rodeo Series, as well is the venue for the long-standing tradition, the Nanton Nite Rodeo Series.
 In 2013 they played host to the Canadian High School Rodeo Finals.

 Nanton was selected as one of fifty host communities for Alberta Culture Days 2014, to be held September from 26 to 28.

 Nanton Round Up Days is a series of celebratory community events centered in the downtown core and typically held the first weekend in August.
 Celebrations culminate with a fireworks display.

-The Shady Grove Bluegrass Festival, held at Broadway Farm, is an annual music festival held in August that has run for more than 20 years.

 Nanton Lights The Way and the Distinctly Nanton Market are festival events traditionally held in the last week of November, to mark the beginning of the Christmas season.